 China’s trains are classified as :

-G trains (high-speed trains, “Gaosu 高速” in Chinese) are the fastest and most convenient trains in China with a speed of 250–400 km/h, for example, G101 from Beijing South to Shanghai Hongqiao.
+G trains (high-speed trains, “Gaosu 高速” in Chinese) are the most fastest and comfortable trains services of China Railway with a designed top speed of 250–400 km/h, for example, G101 from Beijing South to Shanghai Hongqiao.

-D trains (bullet trains, “Dongche 动车” in Chinese) are the next fastest and convenient trains in China after G trains, usually running at a speed of 200–250 km/h, for example, D333 from Beijing South to Qingdao.
+D trains (bullet trains, “Dongche 动车” in Chinese) are also called EMU trains.
+It is the second-fastest train and convenient trains in China.
+It takes position after G trains according to speed usually it runs at a speed of 200–250 km/h, for example, D333 from Beijing South to Qingdao.

-C trains (“Chengji 城际” in Chinese) are high-speed metropolitan trains running for a short distance between two nearby cities with a top speed of 350 km/h, e.g. C2003 from Beijing South to Tianjin.
+C trains (“Chengji 城际” in Chinese) is a kind of high-speed train generally running for a short length between two nearby cities with a top speed of 350 km/h, e.g. C2003 from Beijing South to Tianjin.

-Z trains (“Zhida kuaiche 直达快车” in Chinese) are direct express trains with a fast speed of 160 km/h, for example, Z19 from Beijing West to Xi’an.
+Z trains (“Zhida kuaiche 直达快车” in Chinese) are known as non-stop express trains with a fast speed among regular trains.
+The running speed of 160 km/h, for example, Z19 from Beijing West to Xi’an.

-T trains (“Tekuai leche 特快列车” in Chinese) are express trains traveling at the fastest speed of 140 km/h.
-There are usually a limited number of stops along their routes, e.g. T321 from Shenyang North to Baotou.
+T trains (“Tekuai leche 特快列车” in Chinese) are express trains usually a limited number of stops along their routes, e.g. T321 from Shenyang North to Baotou.
+The fastest speed is 140 km/h.

 K trains (“Kuaisu leche 快速列车” in Chinese) are literally called ‘fast trains’ with a high speed of 120 km/h, e.g. K5 from Xi’an to Chengdu.